jakeogh/colorpipe/README.md

 The net has plenty[1] of questions that boil down to "my app has color output, but the color is lost when I pipe or redirect it".

+Glossig over the details, in general it's because the app detects that it's not outputing to a terminal directly and does not output the ASCII color codes.

+The solution is normally to ask the app to output the ASCII color codes anyway.
+This is spp specific.

-colorpipe aims to be a general solution to this problem
+colorpipe aims to be a general solution to the problem, independent of app support.

 --Usage--